plan-systems/design-docs/README.md

 The primary objective of PLAN's architecture and user interface is to simplify the complex nature of digital privacy and distributed systems using interactive visual idioms that blend into the user experience as seamlessly as possible.
 In most cases, it’s not particularly important to an end-user where exactly data resides, how it's served, or how encryption works — _but that it is intuitive and reliable_.

-Instead of a 2D-constrained and sandboxed web/browser experience, a PLAN user experiences their organization's structure and content spatially — _in real-time_ — through the [Unity](https://unity3d.com) 3D engine as it renders channels of information in virtual space, served by allied "community" nodes.
-These nodes implement PLAN's underlying channel and access control infrastructure and are built upon a storage layer abstraction compatible with most [distributed ledger](https://en.wikipedia.org/wiki/Distributed_ledger) implementations.
+Instead of a 2D-constrained and sandboxed web/browser experience, a PLAN user experiences their organization's structure and content spatially — _in real-time_ — through the [Unity](https://unity3d.com) graphics engine as it renders channels of information in virtual space, served by allied "community" nodes.
+These nodes implement PLAN's underlying channel and access control infrastructure and are built on a storage layer abstraction compatible with most [distributed ledger](https://en.wikipedia.org/wiki/Distributed_ledger) implementations.

 Design goals:
-- Multiplatform support — Android, iOS, macOS, Windows, Linux)
+- Multiplatform — Android, iOS, macOS, Windows, Linux
+- First person, isometric, AR/VR, or 2D user experience
 - Peer-to-peer persistent storage abstraction compatible with distributed ledgers
 - Peer-to-peer "cloud" storage abstraction compatible with distributed storage systems.
 - Pluggable content handling and GUI extension
-- First person, isometric, and 2D visual interaction
 - “Offline first” to allow work with only part of the network reachable
 - Access controls for the group as a whole or for individual channels or group members
 - Allow a community to publish and peer-host content from for external public consumption

-People using PLAN receive:
+PLAN users receive:
-- Seamless multiplatform support — Android, iOS, macOS, Windows, Linux
-- A responsive, engaging, visual, and spatially-oriented interface
+- A responsive, engaging, animated, and spatially-aware GUI
 - A first-class input and display device experience
 - Full horsepower of the user's device/workstation
+- Full data ownership and control

 How is PLAN implemented?
 - [Unity](https://unity3d.com) 3D engine with (C# & .NET Core)